OhkaBaka/welikelunch/README.md

 Session 8.1
 	Oooh ooh...
 I can put the office on the map WITH the restaurant to show its relative location...
 OK...
 NOW I'm going to go prettify

+Session 8.2
+	Oh look... you can't see who suggested a place (fixed)